-The applicant will be contacted via phone to schedule an interview day.
-If the applicant is not available via phone an interview email will be sent providing available interview dates.
+The applicant will be contacted via email providing available interview dates.

 Yes, an interview confirmation email will be sent to the applicant once the interview day has been scheduled.
-The confirmation email will include details on local hotels, directions and agenda.
+The confirmation email will include details and an agenda.

-There will be three one-on-one interviews conducted.
-Each interview will be 25-30 minutes each.
-The interviewer will have your complete application to review prior to your interview.
-The interviewer will submit a written evaluation based on the interview portion of the day.
+There will be two one-on-one interviews conducted.
+Each interview will be approximately 25-30 minutes each.
+The interviewer will have the candidate’s complete application to review before the interview and submit a written evaluation based on the interview portion of the day.
+Interviews are open file.

 We operate on rolling admissions.
-Generally, applicants will be notified within two weeks of when the interview was conducted.
+Generally, applicants will be notified within two to three weeks of when the interview was conducted.

-Yes, feel free to contact the Director of Admissions to receive feedback on your Interview Day.
+Yes, feel free to contact the Office of Admissions to receive feedback on your Interview Day.

 Yes, you would need separate letters of recommendation.
 The two letters of recommendation that you submit with your Master of Science in Biomedical Sciences (MSBS) application would need to recommend you for our program.

-Those letters can be submitted via Interfolio, mailed to either our physical address or PO box, or scanned and emailed directly to the Office of Post-Baccalaureate Studies.
+Those letters can be submitted via Interfolio or other similar services; they can also be mailed to either our physical address or PO Box, or scanned and emailed directly to the MSBS Program Office (firstname.lastname@example.org).
 If emailed, letters will need to come from a professional email address (not a gmail.com, etc.)

 Yes; Campbell University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, education specialist, and doctorate degrees.